 But the truth was, he was frightened.
 With everything that had happened to him in his nearly sixteen years, his heart had never actually stopped beating before.
 It had continued to work valiantly no matter what situation he had found himself in... a basilisk biting him... falling off his broom from a great height, Dementors doing their best to kiss him... dark wizards trying to kill or capture him, and Voldemort himself casting two killing curses at him.
 But a simple leaf, or more specifically, the oil in the leaves, had come closer to killing him than any magic or magical creature had so far.
 What if his heart stopped again?

 Harry was relieved to see that Snape did not sneer at him... in fact, for Snape, he sounded perfectly understanding.
 "I am not going anywhere, Harry."

-Harry breathed a sigh of relief and threw a tight-lipped smile at Snape before his shaky arms gave out on him and he flopped back on the bed.
+Harry breathed a sigh of relief and he produced a tight smile for Snape before his shaky arms gave out on him and he flopped back on the bed.
 He was asleep in less than a minute.

-"He is not going to take kindly to this Albus," said Severus. they were sitting in two of Dumbledore's conjured easy chairs at the top of the ward.
+"He is not going to take kindly to this Albus," said Severus.
+They were sitting in two of Dumbledore's conjured arm chairs.

 "And you are convinced the boy is not dreaming, but is still having visions?"

 "It is all I can think of," sighed Albus.
 "How would he have known the word, 'Horcrux'?
 I am convinced that there could not be more than a handful of wizards alive today who have ever heard the word.
 Considering your own tender years..."
 Severus rolled his eyes, "...that you are one of them, surprises me greatly."